django_evolution.mutations.move_to_django_migrations

 Initialize the mutation.

-mark_applied (unicode, optional) – The list of migrations to mark as applied.
+unicode, optional) – The list of migrations to mark as applied.
 Each of these should have been covered by the initial table or subsequent evolutions.
-By default, this covers the 0001_initial migration.
+By default, this covers the0001_initialmigration.

 Return automatic dependencies for the parent evolution.

-This will generate a dependency forcing this evolution to apply before the migrations that are marked as applied, ensuring that subsequent migrations are applied in the correct order.
+This will generate a dependency forcing this evolution to apply after or instead of the migrations that are marked as applied (depending on the database state), ensuring that subsequent migrations are applied in the correct order.

 Simulate the mutation.